leorami/mxtk-site/PROJECT_RULES.md

    - Follow financial compliance requirements for token-related features.
    - Implement proper audit trails for transparency features.
    - Use secure communication protocols for external integrations.

+5. **Deployment-Agnostic Routing (Mandatory)**
+   - The app must run at the domain root across development, staging, and production (including `localhost`).
+   - The app must also run behind a subpath when accessed through a dev tunnel proxy (e.g., `https://<ngrok>/mxtk`).
+   - Do not use Next.js `basePath` or `assetPrefix`.
+All prefixing is handled by:
+     - Client-side helpers (`lib/routing/basePath.ts`): `getRelativePath`, `getPublicPath`, `getApiPath`.
+     - Proxy layer nginx `sub_filter` and selective root asset pass-through.
+   - Internal links and public asset URLs in components must use the helpers above and avoid hardcoded `/mxtk`.
+   - Tests in `tools/test/nav-regression.mjs` must pass for both `http://localhost:2000` and `https://<ngrok>/mxtk`.

 ---